 - 50% of employers think candidates need to articulate their skills better (Monster, 2022).

-- How well an applicant did in their classes is also becoming less important to employers.
-Hiring managers ranked GPA/grades as the 12th most important in 2022 (down from 10th in 2021) among factors that make applicants stand out (Monster, 2022).
+- College grades are becoming less important to employers, with hiring managers ranking GPA/grades as the 12th most important in 2022 (down from 10th in 2021) among factors that make applicants stand out (Monster, 2022).

 - 63% of employers are willing to hire and train candidates with transferable skills (Monster, 2022).

-- Employers say the most effective resources for finding candidates for their last 3–5 hires include (Monster, 2022):
+- Employers say the most effective resources for finding candidates are:

 - 42% of employers believe that flexible work arrangements give them a recruiting advantage and help them retain talent (Monster, 2022).